Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 The region of the parameter space that is most consistent with the observed line strengths is enclosed by the likelihood contours in Figures~\ref{tnmcmc} and \ref{nnmcmc}.
-We see that the LTE solution implies large gas densities ($n$[H$_{2}$]), as expected, but a class of non-LTE solutions can be found in the region defined by the likelihood contours in parameter space.
 The likelihood space roughly splits into high density/low temperature, and low density/high temperature solutions.
-One possible additional complication to the interpretation can arise from high dust optical depths \citet[e.g., ][]{Papadopoulos2010b}, not included in our models, that can lead to the suppression of mid-$J$ CO lines and to an underestimate of the excitation temperature.
-However, the likelihood distribution is relatively shallow over the whole region, reflecting the insufficient amount of information in our data.
-Comparatively, other studies of high redshift SMGs find a warm CO component with $n$[H$_{2}$] around 10$^{4}$~cm$^{-3}$ and temperatures between $\sim$40 and 60~K \citep{Riechers2010,Carilli2010,Danielson2010}, a region marginally allowed by our contours.
+One additional complication to the interpretation arises from the high dust optical depths, which lead to the suppression of CO lines with increasing frequency, and will cause an underestimate of the excitation temperature if unaccounted for \citep[e.g., ][]{Papadopoulos2010b}.
+As mentioned in Section~\ref{slte}, we attempt to account for this effect by correcting the CO line strengths for dust absorption using the dust optical depths estimated in Section~\ref{sseds}.
+However, the likelihood distribution is relatively shallow over the whole region, reflecting the insufficient amount of information in our data, and the likelihood contours are only marginally affected by this correction.

-The constraints on the parameter space for the non-LTE models are weak, as expected given the average sampling of the SLED, and cannot distinguish at this point between the LTE and non-LTE scenarios.
-To emphasize the insight gained by including additional lines in the fit, we add to the SLED of SDP.81 the CO(1-0) integrated flux from \citet{Frayer10}.
-A likelihood analysis for the new set of lines results in the best fit parameters listed in Table~\ref{tab:radex} as m03.
+To emphasize the insight gained by including additional lines in the fit, we add to the SLED of SDP.81 the CO(1$-$0) integrated flux from \citet{Frayer10}.
+A likelihood analysis for the new set of lines results in the best fit parameters listed in Table~\ref{tab:radex} as model SDP.81*.
 The 2D marginalized likelihoods for this case are shown by the light grey contours in Figures~\ref{tnmcmc} and \ref{nnmcmc}.
 The tightening of the likelihood contours is substantial with just one line added to the data, and the LTE region of the parameter space becomes less favored.
-However, the limitation of this model is that it assumes a single gas component, while most of the emission in the CO(1-0) line could be originating from cold molecular gas.
+However, the limitation of this model is that it assumes a single gas component, while most of the emission in the CO(1$-$0) line could be originating from cold molecular gas.